pgoodbread/kindle-note-parser/README.md

 # Kindle-Note-Parser

-Kindle-Note-Parser is a NodeJS CLI for splitting notes from your Amazon Kindle into separate files.
+Kindle-Note-Parser is a NodeJS CLI for splitting notes from your Amazon Kindle into separate markdown files.

 ## Installation